Technology Enables Truth To Be Whatever You Want It To Be

 It’s hyperbolic bombast or fluffy puff pieces.

 In the “X-Files,” Mulder and Scully were always in search of the truth.
-Now all of us are on that journey, and we’re on our own.
+Now all of us are on that journey, but we’re on our own.

 Me?
-I believe that the aliens who landed in Area 51 are sequestered in a small office adjacent to the Oval Office, and they command our president and are our true overlords.
+I believe that the aliens who landed in Area 51 are sequestered in a small office adjacent to the Oval Office, and they command our leaders.
+The aliens our overlords.

 I know this for a fact because I read it on the internet.